Plan your Cloud migration

 Read and review the How it works page to get a better understanding of what it takes to migrate your server instance to the cloud.
 There are five key steps to set up and run your migration from server to cloud.
 Once you have reviewed those steps, select the Connect to cloud button to get started.

-Select Choose cloud destination to add your cloud destination workspace to your migration plan.
+2. Select I already have a workspace to add your cloud destination workspace to your migration plan.

-If you’ve already started a cloud migration or have saved a migration you are coming back to complete, select the Choose workspace dropdown and select your cloud destination workspace from the list and select Next.
+1. If you’ve already connected a workspace to the Bitbucket Cloud Migration Assistant, select the Choose workspace dropdown and select your cloud destination workspace from the list and select Next.

 You will need to create a new Workspace or use one that was created as opposed to using a workspace named after your own user account (created automatically for each user in Bitbucket Cloud) as the default workspace has limited functionality.